The Civilian Labor Force, Unemployment Claims and the Business Cycle

 What does the ratio of unemployment claims tell us about where we are in the business cycle and our current recession risk?
 At present, the ratio for Continued Claims has been trending down.
 Excluding the 1981 recession, the Initial Claims trough lead time for a recession has ranged from 7 to 22 months with an average of 12 months if we include the 1981 recession and 14 months if we exclude it.
 Admittedly, the last recession is an extreme example, but the Initial Claims trough preceded its December 2007 onset by a whopping 22 months.

 If history is a guide, the current ratios of weekly claims to the labor force contradict the minority view that the US is bordering on recession.
-Instead, the ratios suggests that even a near-term recession would be many months in the future.
+Instead, the ratios suggest that even a near-term recession would be many months in the future.

 Here's our list of monthly employment updates: